0Camus0/cil/README.md

 It uses just a header cil.h.

-Work in progress.
-Still buggy with ktx and etc1.
+Work in progress, tested with: PVRTC2/PVRTC4/PVRTCII/ETC1/DXT1 both cube maps and textures 2D in both ktx and pvr.

 Example of use: